GEN-AI AND HIGHER-LEVEL ASSIGNMENTS:

 • It helps their discernment.

-Pick a particular topic, and write a summary of it yourself, and ask ChatGPT to do a summary also.
+Pick a particular topic, and write a summary of it yourself, and ask GenAI to do a summary also.
 Give the learners a copy of both, and get them (in groups) to guess who did which, and look at the strengths and weaknesses of both.
-Also reflect on what phrasing and grammar makes it easy to spot text from ChatGPT.
-This can be really helpful for a number of different reasons:
+Also reflect on what phrasing and grammar makes it easy to spot text from GenAI.

-• It gets the learners understand the weaknesses of ChatGPT
+• It gets the learners understand the weaknesses of GenAI

 • It helps them to revise the key points of the topic.